 Victim Compensation

-Crime Victim Compensation (CVC) is a victim service program of the Denver District Attorney’s Office that is governed by statute.
-The CVC program can provide financial assistance for certain crimes and specified services.
-Not all crime victims or crime-related-losses are eligible for reimbursement or payment.
+The Crime Victim Compensation (CVC) program can provide financial assistance for certain crimes and specified services.
+Not all crime victims or crime-related losses are eligible for reimbursement or payment.
 To request an application or if you have questions, contact the CVC program staff at 720-913-9253 or victimcomp@denverda.org.

 Eligibility requirements

-• The victim must cooperate fully with law enforcement in the investigation, apprehension and prosecution of the perpetrator.
-There does not need to be an arrest or conviction in order to receive compensation
+• The victim must cooperate fully with law enforcement in the investigation. apprehension, and prosecution of the perpetrator.
+There does not need to be an arrest or conviction to receive compensation.

-• The application for compensation must be submitted with one year of the crime; six months for property damage claims
+• The application for compensation must be submitted within one year of the crime; or six months for property damage claims.

-• Health and homeowner’s insurance must be used first if available
+• If available, health and homeowner’s insurance must be used first.

 The Crime Victim Compensation Board may waive some of the above requirements for good cause or in the interest of justice.
 No other person or agency can guarantee eligibility.